Ehrhart Theory over Abelian Group Rings: Weights in Lattice Points via -Ehrhart functions

 \subsection{Chapoton's $q$-Ehrhart}

-First we recover and generalize Chapoton's $q$-Ehrhart setting \cite{chapoton_2016}.
+First we recover and generalize Chapoton's $q$-Ehrhart setting~\cite{chapoton_2016}; see also \cite{bajo2026} for a recent application to $q$-chromatic polynomials of graphs.
 Let $q$ be an indeterminate variable and let $(G_q, \cdot) \cong (\R,+) $ be the multiplicative group of real powers of $q$.
 For every linear function $\ell:\R^d\to \R$, the map $\phi_q:\Z^d\to G_q$ defined as $\phi_q(x)=q^{\ell(x)}$ is a homomorphism.
 Combined with Corollary~\ref{cor:ehrhart_group}, this gives the following result.

 \begin{prop}[Chapoton, \cite{chapoton_2016}] If $\ell$ is a linear form with integer coefficients which is positive on all vertices of simplex $\Delta=\conv(v_1,\ldots,v_{d+1})$, then $\mathcal E(\Delta, \phi_q;t)$ is a rational function in $t$ and $q$ with denominator $\prod (1-q^{\ell(v_i)}t)$. \end{prop} \begin{proof} The proposition is immediate from Corollary~\ref{cor:ehrhart_group}.
 The numerator is a polynomial in $t$ and $q$ because $\ell(v_i)$ is a nonnegative integer. \end{proof}